Provide keyboard equivalents for all actions.

 The following techniques are the minimum required to meet Checkpoint 1.1 from the IBM Software Accessibility Checklist:

-- All functions of the software, that are not inherently mouse functions, must be operable using only the keyboard.
+- All functions of the software, that are not inherently mouse or touch interface functions, must be operable using only the keyboard.

 - Software must be consistent with and support the standard key and key combinations for the platform, including standard shortcut keys as well as navigation.